rob-hall78/ostKanboard/README.md

 - If user exists in Kanboard, calls `updateTask` to assign the task
 - If user doesn't exist in Kanboard, assignment is skipped
 - **Note**: Staff usernames in osTicket must match usernames in Kanboard

+### Event: Ticket put on Hold
+When a ticket status is set to "On Hold":
+- Searches for the task by reference (ticket number)
+- If task exists, calls `moveTaskPosition` to move to "blocked" column
+- If task doesn't exist (e.g., old tickets), does nothing (won't create it)

+### Event: Ticket Status changed to Open
+When a ticket status is set to "Open":
+- Searches for the task by reference (ticket number)
+- If task exists, calls `moveTaskPosition` to move to "Work In Progress" column
+- If task doesn't exist (e.g., old tickets), does nothing (won't create it)

 ### Event: Ticket Closed/Resolved
 When a ticket status is set to "Resolved" or "Closed":